-NOTE: For best results and greater energy efficiency, use only flat-bottomed utensils that make good contact with the surface units.
-Utensils with rounded, warped, ribbed (porcelain enamel-ware) or dented bottoms could cause severe overheating, which damages the utensil and/or surface unit.
+• NOTE: For best results and greater energy efficiency, use only flat-bottomed utensils that make good contact with the surface units.
+Do not use utensils with rounded, warped, ribbed (porcelain enamel-ware) or dented bottoms.

 Woks, canners and teakettles with flat bottoms suitable for use on your cooktop are now available in most stores that sell housewares.